itsKodzy/dwm/README.md

 # Kodzy's build
+Patches:
-auto-floating if window can't fill the screen space.
+ - auto-floating if window can't fill the screen space.

-Dynamic tiling layout.
+ - Dynamic tiling layout.
 Basically the best tiling layout there is.
-\(Curretly WIP, usage is not advised\)

 dwm - dynamic window manager
 ============================